 Pricing: £29.95 per month (options available)

-For the craft beer fanatic
+Best subscription gifts for the craft beer fanatic

 You may have heard of Beer52 on literally any podcast, but if not, they ship a selection of themed craft beers from around the world, accompanied by a crunchy snack and an artisanal beer magazine.
 You can also add a stylish illustrated card with a personalised message.